frappe/frappe_io/frappe_io/www/docs/user/en/guides/basics/hooks.md

 The asterisk (*) operator specifies all possible values for a field.
 For example, an asterisk in the hour time field would be equivalent to every hour or an asterisk in the month field would be equivalent to every month.

+### Override Whitelisted Methods

+Override whitelisted Python functions (server-side functions that are available to the client-side) using the `override_whitelisted_methods` hook.

+An overriden function will be triggered during the following events:

+* direct API call
+* document mapping

+Example,

+	override_whitelisted_methods = {{
+		"{dotted.path.to.whitelisted.frappe.function}": "{dotted.path.to.whitelisted.custom.function}"
+	}}

 ### Jinja Customization

 Fetch custom methods and filters that are to be available globally in jinja environment.